 The Compensation Committee believes that equity-based incentives are an effective means of motivating and rewarding long-term Company performance and value creation.
-In addition, equitybased incentives appropriately align the interests of management with those of stockholders.
-During the fourth quarter of 2009, the Company adopted the 2009 Equity Incentive Plan, as approved by our stockholders.
-In accordance with the terms of the 2009 Equity Incentive Plan, employees, non-employee directors, executive officers and other key personnel and service providers of the Company and any of our subsidiaries are eligible to be granted Options, Restricted Shares, share appreciation rights, phantom shares, dividend equivalents and other equity-based awards under the 2009 Equity Incentive Plan.
+In addition, equity-based incentives appropriately align the interests of management with those of stockholders.
+During the fourth quarter of 2009, we adopted the 2009 Equity Incentive Plan, as approved by our stockholders.
+In accordance with the terms of the 2009 Equity Incentive Plan, employees, non-employee directors, executive officers and other key personnel and our service providers and any of our subsidiaries are eligible to be granted Options, Restricted Shares, share appreciation rights, phantom shares, dividend equivalents and other equity-based awards under the 2009 Equity Incentive Plan.
 These equity-based awards will be designed to link executive compensation to our long-term Common Stock performance.
-In order to adopt a more formulaic approach to vesting, the Compensation Committee has determined, in consultation with SMG, that, consistent with the approach in 2011, in addition to time-based vesting equity awards an appropriate element of equity-based incentives will continue to require the achievement of an overall market-based performance measure, such as total return to stockholders and/or performance within the Company's executive compensation peer group.
+In order to adopt a more formulaic approach to vesting, the Compensation Committee has determined, in consultation with FTI, that, consistent with the approach in 2012, in addition to time-based vesting equity awards an appropriate element of equity-based incentives will continue to require the achievement of an overall market-based performance measure, such as total return to stockholders and/or performance within our executive compensation peer group.

-With respect to the Restricted Shares awarded to the named executive officers in 2011, 50% of such awards vest based solely on continued employment or service over a three-year vesting period and 50% based upon the achievement of specified performance criteria over the three-year vesting period.
-The performance criteria is based on the Company achieving an 8% annual total stockholder return (comprised of the change in stock price plus dividends) or, otherwise, performance within the top one-third of the Company's executive compensation peer group.
-Two of the named executive officers were also granted Options in 2011 which vest based solely on continued employment over a three-year vesting period.
-See " [Grants of Plan-Based Awards for 2011" below for more detail regarding the equity awards granted to the named executive officers in 2011.
+With respect to the Restricted Shares awarded to the named executive officers in 2012 and 2013, 50% of such awards vest based solely on continued employment or service over a three-year vesting period and 50% based upon the achievement of specified performance criteria over the three-year vesting period.
+The performance criteria is based on our Company achieving a 7% annual total stockholder return (comprised of the change in stock price plus dividends) or, otherwise, performance within the top one-third of our executive compensation peer group.
+Two of the named executive officers were also granted Options in 2012 which vest based solely on continued employment over a three-year vesting period.
+See "-Grants of Plan-Based Awards for 2012" below for more detail regarding the equity awards granted to the named executive officers in 2012.

-As of December 31, 2011, the named executive officers held an aggregate of 236,000 Restricted Shares and 320,000 Options.
+As of December 31, 2012, the named executive officers (other than Mr. Roche) held an aggregate of 321,499 Restricted Shares and 260,000 Options.